-The Indian Ministry of Defense has published a request for information on the development of specialized "anti-drone" 23 mm ammunition for Soviet anti-aircraft guns.
-The subject is the ZSU-23-4 "Shilka" and ZU-23.
+The Indian Ministry of Defense has published a request for information on the development of specialized 23 mm "anti-drone" ammunition for Soviet anti-aircraft guns.
+The issue concerns ZSU-23-4 "Shilka" and ZU-23.
 This is reported by Tribune India.

 The request for information is the first step in the procurement process.
 Proposals can be submitted by private and state-owned enterprises.
 The ammunition is intended for short-range air defense systems.